xlliu7/E2E-TAD/README.md

 - [ ] Training code

 ## Updates
+Feb 19, 2023: Fix a bug in loss calculation.

 Aug 14, 2022: The inference code for THUMOS14 dataset is released.

 Apr, 2022: This repo is online.